 Special considerations for gear heads

-Suzanne Ghiloni, CDE, who works with Kelly at Harvard, says, “My patients who wear devices — pumps and continuous glucose monitors — seem to have a special need to avoid dry or irritated skin because it impacts the adherence and comfort of the adhesive on their skin.
+Suzanne Ghiloni, CDCES, who works with Kelly at Harvard, says, “My patients who wear devices — pumps and continuous glucose monitors — seem to have a special need to avoid dry or irritated skin because it impacts the adherence and comfort of the adhesive on their skin.
 This is always more of a problem in the winter.”
 Her recipe nicely sums up the advice of all of our experts: “I ask them to practice good skin hygiene, that is, warm — not hot — water for baths and showers, gentle soaps like Dove or Cetaphil, and regularly moisturizing the skin with non-medicated, non-perfumed lotions.”

 Want to learn more about diabetes and skin care?
 Read “Diabetes and Your Skin: Protecting Your Outermost Layer” and “Summertime Skin Care,” then test your knowledge with our skin-care quiz.